Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: What Makes Code Special

 \subsection{Why Supervised Learning Outperforms Reinforcement Learning on Code}

 Together, these three properties mean that each training example is rich in localized, verifiable, reusable signals.
-When a model trains on millions of existing programs, each program simultaneously serves as a positive example of the language, a collection of reusable local structures, and an implicit vote on the constraints that govern valid code.
-Because each line tells the model something about what valid code looks like at that position, the resulting signal is high-dimensional, dense, and structurally aligned with the task.
+When a model trains on millions of existing programs, each program serves as a positive example of the language, a collection of reusable local structures, and an implicit vote on the constraints that govern valid code.
+The resulting signal is high-dimensional, dense, and structurally aligned with the task.

+These same properties also suppress \emph{shortcut learning}: the tendency of gradient descent to latch onto spurious correlations that hold in training data but fail under distribution shift~\citep{geirhos2020}.
+In natural-image classification, a model can achieve high accuracy by relying on background texture rather than object shape, because no hard constraint forces it to attend to the causal feature.
+Code is different: a spurious surface correlation cannot substitute for syntactic and type correctness.
+The compiler enforces causal features, correct syntax, matching types, proper scoping, and rejects outputs that rely on surface statistics alone.
+This makes the gap between ``features that correlate with validity'' and ``features that cause validity'' unusually narrow in code, which is precisely the condition a learner needs.

 A common intuition holds that code generation should be ideal for RL, since code has a natural reward signal (pass or fail).
 In practice, the binary pass/fail reward is low-dimensional (a single bit), easily gamed through hard-coding, and structurally uninformative: it says the program failed but not where or why.
-In effect, the binary reward acts as a filter that accepts or rejects completed outputs rather than as a teacher that guides the model toward correct intermediate steps.
+In its default form, the binary reward acts as a filter that accepts or rejects completed outputs rather than as a teacher that guides the model toward correct intermediate steps.
+Shaped rewards and auxiliary signals can narrow this gap, but they require domain-specific engineering that reintroduces the very structure supervised learning gets for free.
 In supervised training, the model sees the correct answer at every step, whereas in RL it sees only whether the completed program passes.
-The resulting difference in information density is substantial.
+The resulting difference in information density between a single pass/fail bit and full token-level supervision remains substantial.